 Native Garden Wheel

 The Native Garden Wheel shows visitors to the park how they can include colorful, low-maintenance and drought-tolerant California native plants to their own gardens at home.
 Signs placed throughout the 3 planting beds indicate which of these plants attract butterflies, birds, bees, or beneficial insects, and the garden also demonstrates what the plants may look like in various seasons of the year.
 Since the garden is located directly in front of the Prusch Farm House--a common meeting and gathering place, children on field trips with their parents and teachers, as well as casual visitors to the park have an opportunity to ask questions or learn the names of plants which they might like to try at home.
 They will also learn that these plants can be counted on to do well in our area without the use of much water or fertilizer, or the need to spray for pests and diseases.
-The plot was designed and is regularly maintained about twice a month on Tuesdays by volunteers from the UC Master Gardeners of Santa Clara County.
+The plot is maintained by Master Gardeners on the first and third Wednesday of the month, 9:30 a.m.–noon.

 High Density Fruit Orchard

 Originally planted in the mid-1990s the Prusch Farm High Density Fruit Orchard provides a public demonstration of fruit tree gardening, showing local gardeners how to maintain reasonably sized trees and how several varieties can be grown in a small garden space by planting several trees in one planting hole.

 The orchard contains almost 60 trees with over 30 known varieties.
 Types of trees are primarily apple (almost 70%), pear and quince.
 The trees have purposely been maintained at a height that does not require a ladder for pruning or picking fruit.
 It demonstrates how you can harvest fruit throughout the summer by selecting trees that bear fruit at different times and planting two, three, and even four trees together.